-The online application platform is now closed.
+The online application platform is now open.

 The Scientific Instrumentation programme offered at the Jena University of Applied Sciences is designed to prepare the student for employment in research and development focusing on technical and scientific instruments or processes.
 The aim is to enable students to design and develop scientific instruments on their own initiative and to manage and coordinate research and development projects.